the-markup/investigation-amazon-brands/README.md

 Feature engineering training set, finding optimal hyperparameters, and performing the ablation study on a random forest model.
 The most predictive feature is verified using three separate methods.

 ### 3-survey-results.ipynb
 Visualizing the survey results from our national panel of 1000 adults.
-These visualizations show up in the "survey results" section of the data analysis.

 ### 4-limiations-product-page-changes.ipynb
 Analysis of how often the buy box's default shipper and seller changes between Amazon and a third-party.
 This stat sends up in the limitations.